cutetoast/BookingSystem1/simple-booking-system/user-story.md

 **Business Logic**:
 - Bookings should not overlap.
-- A confirmation email should be sent to the customer *only* after admin approval.
+- A confirmation email should be sent to the customer only after admin approval.
 - Cancellations should be allowed up to 24 hours before the appointment time.
 - Booking requests must be approved by an admin before they are confirmed.
 - The admin appointment list page should include an approval status column.
 The default status should be "Pending" and change to "Approved" after admin approval.
+- A user can make a maximum of 3 bookings per day.
+- The system should not allow selecting a past date/time for a new booking.

 **Acceptance Criteria**:
 1. Users can view available time slots for a given service.